aws-samples/api-gw-http-only-cookie-auth/README.md

 That's it 🎉

+## Testing

 Now that you have all components in place, you can test your OAuth2 Flow:
-1. Paste in your `SigninURL` which you've noted down above
+1. Paste in your `SigninURL` (from above) in a browser.
 2. In the newly opened browser tab, open [your developer tools](https://balsamiq.com/support/faqs/browserconsole/), so you can inspect the network requests.
-3. Login with your Email & password
+3. Login with your Email & password.
 4. Now you’ll see your `Hello from Lambda` message.

 How do you know that the cookie was accurately set?